Prazmari

 PUBLICATIONS, CONFERENCES, LECTURES & SYMPOSIA

-2023: Colour & Poetry: A Symposium V, UCL Slade School of Fine Art (Toy Theatre talk)
+2023: Colour & Poetry: A Symposium V, UCL Slade School of Fine Art (Catalogue and Toy Theatre talk)

 2019: Beyond Borders, Slade/Institute of Historical Research symposium